 But it was something Alex Lewis mentioned the other day that prompted a further examination regarding this topic: "There's also the little fact that after Xenophon Anthony is named as possibly being Zodiac, the Zodiac murders abruptly stop."
-This of course could be merely coincidental and as yet it can be argued there is nothing definitive in the way of fingerprints or DNA has pointed directly to any suspect.
-However we do not know if any of the fingerprints on the Stine taxicab were left by the Zodiac Killer.
-This fourth eyewitness was crucial, not only because the 8 year old child actually identified a man by name, but because it was stated he was a 'witness in the murder of the cab driver,' which effectively placed him at the scene.
+This of course could be merely coincidental, and as yet it can be argued there is nothing definitive in the way of fingerprints or DNA that has pointed directly to any suspect.
+Also, we have yet to fulliy ascertain whether any of the fingerprints on the Stine taxicab were left by the Zodiac Killer.
+This fourth eyewitness was crucial - not only because the 8-year-old child actually identified a man by name - but because it was stated he was a 'witness in the murder of the cab driver,' which should have effectively placed him at the scene.
 Using ancestry records it was possible to identify the owner of 3898 Washington Street on October 11th 1969 as Alexander Henry von Hafften.
 He had a son of 8 years and 2 months who lived at this residence, and it is likely this is the child mentioned in the FBI document who recognized Xenophon Anthony from his bedroom window that night, directly overlooking the crime scene.

 Alexander Henry von Hafften, the resident of 3898 Washington Street, was born around 1914, making him 55 years of age in 1969, so it is not inconceivable he and his family may have passed in similar circles to Xenophon Anthony.
 He graduated from Stanford University, California in 1934.
 Here is an extract from the Desert Sun newspaper in 1945: "Alexander von Hafften and his lovely bride of 10 days, the former Miss Sebella Harden, have been honeymooning in Palm Springs for the past two weeks and were seen dining and dancing at the Colonial House on several occasions.
 She is a direct descendant of the Leland Stanford family, founders of Stanford university.
 She was married at Palo Alto, her home, on December 8."
 Palm Springs is a desert resort located in Riverside County.
 Here is a United States tax court legal docket of Alexander von Hafften and his wife Sebelle Harden von Hafften, regarding a property dispute in 1974, concerning the sale of a Los Angeles property they bought for rental.
 Had they connections in the Los Angeles/Riverside area at an earlier date, possibly when Xenophon Anthony resided there?

 From Wikipedia: 'The first performance given by San Francisco Opera was La bohème, with Queena Mario and Giovanni Martinelli, on 26 September 1923, in the city's Civic Auditorium and conducted by Merola, whose involvement in opera in the San Francisco Bay Area had been ongoing since his first visit in 1906.
 By the fall of 1921 he was planning his first season, which was presented at Stanford University's football stadium on 3 June 1922 with a star-studded group of singers, including Giovanni Martinelli in Pagliacci, followed by Carmen and Faust.